Housing discrimination in the United States: Disability housing discrimination

 The Fair Housing Act forbids discrimination based on disability status.
-This means a landlord cannot reject someone for housing because they are disabled, and a resident with a disability is entitled to reasonable accommodations.
+That means a landlord cannot reject someone for housing for being disabled, and a resident with a disability is entitled to reasonable accommodations.
 It defines a person with a disability as "Any person who has a physical or mental impairment that substantially limits one or more major life activities; has a record of such impairment; or is regarded as having such an impairment."
 The Americans with Disabilities Act of 1990 also forbids discrimination against people with disabilities by public entities or programs, such as public housing.

 Research has shown that there is discrimination against those who use wheelchairs and those who are deaf in the rental housing market.
 This study found that many landlords and housing providers are not fully aware of their obligations to provide accessible housing or of the accessibility of their properties.
 A 2010 HUD study found evidence of housing discrimination against those with mental disabilities.
 The researchers of these studies emphasized the need for increase paired testing for discrimination in the housing market.